 Add sour cream, maple syrup, vanilla extract, and eggs.
 Beat on medium/high speed until it’s a smooth consistency and doesn’t have any lumps.
 The batter should be a bit runny.

-When the crust is pre-baked, take it out of the oven.
-Divide the filling batter between these 18 liners on top of the crust.
+When the crust is pre-baked, take it out of the oven and let cool off.
+Then divide the filling batter between these 18 liners on top of the crust.
 It will be about 3 tablespoons per liner.
 I like to use a 3 tablespoons ice cream scoop for even distribution.

 Bake at 350°F for about 18-20 minutes until the edges are set and the center is slightly jiggly.